DS-100/sp24-grad/gradproject.md

 ## Group Formation + Research Proposal

-The first deliverable of your group project is just to form your group, choose a dataset, and submit your research proposal to [this google form](https://forms.gle/DcBp3ZbM8TpTfSRD6){:target="_blank"} by 11:59 pm on 3/15.
-Along with your research proposal, you are required to briefly explore your chosen dataset and describe it in one paragraph.
+The first deliverable of your group project is just to form your group, choose a dataset, and submit your implementation plan to [this google form](https://forms.gle/DcBp3ZbM8TpTfSRD6){:target="_blank"} by 11:59 pm on 3/15.
+The implementation plan should consist of a series of steps for completing the project along with a timeline.
 You may form groups of 2 or 3 people with any Data 200/200A/200S student.

 <!-- ## Checkpoint 1: EDA + Internal Peer Review